WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. phrase: reject conventional society to pursue an alternative lifestyle. 拒绝传统社会去追求另类的生活方式。

   4. phrase(RUGBY): restart play with a drop kick. （橄榄球）用抛落踢球来开始比赛。

+- duck

+  1. noun: a waterbird with a broad blunt bill, short legs, webbed feet, and a waddling gait.

+  2. noun: a pure white thin-shelled bivalve mollusk found off the Atlantic coasts of America.

+  3. noun: an amphibious transport vehicle.

+     _"visitors can board an amphibious duck to explore the city"_

+  4. phrase: get one's ducks in a row - make all the preparations needed to do something; get everything organized.

+     _"we have an event planned and possibly a dance, but we have to get all our ducks in a row first"_

+  5. phrase: have one's ducks in a row - be completely prepared to do something; have everything organized.

+     _"I want to have my ducks in a row before I go in there and confront them"_

+  6. phrase: like water off a duck's back - used to refer to a potentially hurtful remark or situation that has no apparent effect on the person involved.

+     _"it was like water off a duck's back to Nick, but I'm sure it upset Paul"_

+  7. phrase: take to something like a duck to water - take to something very readily.

+     _"he shows every sign of taking to University politics like a duck to water"_

+  8. verb: lower the head or the body quickly to avoid a blow or so as not to be seen.

+     _"spectators ducked for cover"_

+  9. verb: plunge one's head or body underwater briefly.

+     _"I had to keep ducking down to get my head cool"_

+  10. verb(BRIDGE): refrain from playing a winning card on a particular trick for tactical reasons.

+      _"declarer ducked the opening spade lead"_

+  11. noun: a quick lowering of the head.

+  12. noun(INFORMAL·BRITISH): dear; darling (used as an informal or affectionate form of address, especially among cockneys).

+      _"it's time you changed, my duck"_

 - due